-DFPS shall ensure that each youth acquires a copy and a certified copy of the youth's birth certificate, a social security card or replacement social security card, as appropriate, and a personal identification certificate under Tex.
+DFPS must ensure that each youth acquires a copy and a certified copy of the youth's birth certificate, a social security card or replacement social security card, as appropriate, and a personal identification certificate under Tex.
 Transp.
 Code Chapter 521, on or before the date the on which the youth turns 16.
 Tex.
 Fam.
 Code § 264.121(e).
-Attorneys and Guardians Ad Litem are now responsible for ascertaining whether youth in care have received a copy of the documents referenced in Tex.
-Fam.
-Code §§ 264.121(e) and 264.121(e-1).
-Courts are also required to determine whether the Department has provided the youth with documents required by Section 264.121(e), and for youth 18 years or older, or who has had the disabilities of minority removed, whether the Department has provided the youth with the documents and information listed in Section 264.121(e-1).